Straker27/Overthrow/README.md

 * Recruit and arm civilians
 * Recruit civilians simply just to loot for you
 * Designed to work in both single player and multiplayer
+* RHS USAF units, vehicles and weapons
+* Enhanced gendarmes with a wider array of weapons and SWAT team reinforcements

 # Required DLC
 * APEX